-While there are no immediate new requirements to worry about, there is a new one coming up in late 2022 which will oblige Singapore citizens to apply online for a visa waiver before travelling to one of 26 European countries in the Schengen Area.
+While there are no immediate new requirements to worry about, there is a new one coming up by May 2023 which will oblige Singapore citizens to apply online for a visa waiver before travelling to one of 26 European countries in the Schengen Area.

 What is it?

 The new system is the European Travel Information and Authorization System, ETIAS for short.
 It is similar to the ESTA arrangement for those used to travelling to the USA, and the eTA when flying to Canada.

 A Singapore citizen, as a visa-free traveller (e.g. for tourism or a business trip), does not need a visa to enter the European Schengen Area.
 ETIAS will not change this.

 ETIAS is a travel authorisation issued to those already eligible to enter the Schengen Area visa-free.

 By May 2023, all visitors that currently do not need a visa to enter Europe will be expected to apply for an ETIAS travel authorisation.

 While it may sound complex – don’t panic – it’s simple enough.
 Here’s what we know so far.

 The sad truth is terrorism.
 The decision to implement ETIAS was made around four years ago, following a rise in terrorist attacks across Europe, including the November 2015 Paris attacks and the 2016 Brussels bombings.